 1. The Libya Herald’s ability to provide high quality content depends on all our users – paid subscribers and visitors (non paid subscribers) complying with our copyright policy.

 We reserve the right to change our copyright policy from time to time by publishing an updated policy on www.libyaherald.com, which shall become effective and replace any previous policy with effect from publication.
-This version of our copyright policy was published on 1 April 2014.
-Contact [email protected]m if you require any clarification.
+This version of our copyright policy was published on 16 February 2022.
+Contact us if you require any clarification.

 Copyright law gives the copyright owner the exclusive right to control the use of copyright protected works.
 All of the content we publish online with www.libyaherald.com, in print in Libya Herald Business Eye, in any form on any platform, (including Libya Herald content published on third party platforms) is the intellectual property of the Libya Herald and protected by copyright law and should only be used as set out below.